The Best Microcurrent Facial Devices for a Sculpted Jawline, Tested by Editors

 The Benefits of Microcurrent Therapy

 As time goes on, the muscle system that coordinates our facial expressions becomes weaker, leading to sagging and drooping.
-"This therapy stimulates this system, causing the muscles to perk up.
+"This therapy stimulates the muscle system, causing the muscles to perk up.
 This therapy is often used in physical therapy and has been shown in studies to promote wound healing," Dr. Lal says.

 While an in-office treatment will offer more dramatic results, regular at-home microcurrent treatments can result in tighter, more lifted-looking skin.